philbooth/vagueTime.js/README.md

 ### Calling the library

 vagueTime.js exports a single public function, `get`, which returns a vague time string, such as 'just now' or '3 months ago', based on the argument(s) that you pass it.

 The arguments are passed as properties on a single options object.
-The property `from` is a timestamp denoting the point in time that you would like to convert to a vague time.
-The optional property `until` is a timestamp denoting the reference point from which you want to calculate the vague time difference, or it defaults to `Date.now()` if undefined.
-The optional property `units` is a string denoting the units that the `from` and `until` timestamps are specified in, either `'s'` for seconds or `'ms'` for milliseconds, defaulting to `'s'` if undefined.
+The required property `from` is a timestamp, denoting the point in time that you would like to convert to a vague time.
+The optional property `until` is a timestamp, denoting the reference point from which you want to calculate the vague time difference, defaulting to `Date.now()` if undefined.
+The optional property `units` is a string, denoting the units that the `from` and `until` timestamps are specified in, either `'s'` for seconds or `'ms'` for milliseconds, defaulting to `'s'` if undefined.

 ### Examples